Interpretable Representations in Explainable AI: From Theory to Practice: Introduction

-Furthermore, in Section~\ref{sec:modelling} we examine how the choice of a surrogate model influences the resulting explanations in view of the properties and limitations of the underlying IR.
-To this end, we analyse tabular data with numerical features in a surrogate explainer setting, where importance-based explanations are determined by the coefficients of a linear model.
-In particular, we illustrate limited explanatory capabilities of an interpretable representation built upon discretisation of continuous attributes when paired with Ordinary Least Squares (OLS), a detailed derivation of which is presented in Appendix~C. Such explainers lose precise encoding of the black-box decision boundary and can be manipulated by altering the distribution of the data sample used to train the OLS, which undermine reliability of the resulting explanations.
-As a solution, we propose using decision trees to both partition (discretise) the data space and generate explanations, e.g., with counterfactuals~\cite{waa2018contrastive} -- a recommendation that we support with an array of experimental results presented in Appendix~\ref{sec:appendix:tree}.
-Finally, we conclude our work and discuss future research directions in Section~\ref{sec:conclusion}.
+In Section~\ref{sec:ols} we examine the lineage and interpretation of influence-based explanations -- determined by the coefficients of a linear model in a surrogate explainer setting -- with respect to the properties of the underlying interpretable representation for tabular data with numerical features.
+In particular, we illustrate the limited explanatory capabilities of an IR built upon (unsupervised) discretisation of continuous attributes when paired with Ordinary Least Squares (OLS), i.e., a bare-bones version of LIME, for which an analytical (closed-form) solution is derived in Appendix~\ref{sec:appendix:ols}.
+Such explainers can lose the precise encoding of the black-box decision boundary and be (externally) manipulated by altering the distribution of the data sample used to fit the surrogate OLS, both of which undermine reliability of the ensuing explanations.
+As a solution we propose using \emph{supervised} discretisation algorithms that produce up to \emph{three bins} per numerical feature in addition to employing alternative types of surrogate models -- a recommendation supported by a collection of theoretical and experimental results.
+Specifically, we investigate decision trees, which prove to be particularly suitable in this setting since they can both partition (i.e., discretise) the data space to crate meaningful interpretable concepts, and generate a wide array of appealing explanations such as exemplars, importance scores and counterfactuals~\cite{waa2018contrastive,sokol2021towards}.

+All of these findings allow us to create guidelines for building trustworthy, faithful and algorithmically sound interpretable representations, which we outline in Section~\ref{sec:guidelines}.
+This collection of insights is a stepping stone towards automatic generation of robust IRs with well-known properties and caveats.
+It also highlights how state-of-the-art research in fields such as natural language processing, image segmentation and discretisation of tabular data can inform better design of interpretable representations, in addition to discussing the beneficial role of humans in this process.
+Furthermore, our results demonstrate the importance of developing representative validation criteria and metrics for individual components of explainability algorithms, which is an improvement over evaluating only the final, end-to-end explainer~\cite{sokol2020tut,small2023helpful,xuan2023can,sokol2024what}.
+We conclude this paper with Section~\ref{sec:conclusion}, which summarises our findings and discusses future research directions.